DataDog/documentation/content/en/synthetics/private_locations/_index.md

 {{< /tabs >}}

-#### Set up health checks, liveness, and readiness probes
+#### Set up liveness and readiness probes

-Add a [health check][10] mechanism so your orchestrator can ensure the workers are running correctly.
+Add a liveness or readiness probe so your orchestrator can ensure the workers are running correctly.

 For readiness probes, you need to enable private location status probes on port `8080` in your private location deployment.
 For more information, see [Advanced configuration][15].